jarun/nnn/README.md

 [![nnn video](https://i.imgur.com/ZB5UdQ8.jpg)](https://www.youtube.com/watch?v=U2n5aGqou9E "Click to see nnn in action!")

-<p align="center"><i>nnn in action!
-(Thanks Luke Smith for the video!)</i></a></p>
+<p align="center"><i>video of nnn in action (an earlier release)</i></a></p>

-`nnn` is smooth... like butter.
-It's also one of the fastest and most lightweight file managers you have ever used.
-It comes in a `~50KB` binary using `~3.5MB` resident memory at runtime.
+`nnn` is one of the fastest and most lightweight file managers you have ever used (binary size `~50KB`, resident memory usage `~3.5MB`).
+And yet, it doesn't lack in features!

-Runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux on Android.
+`nnn` works seamlessly with your DE and favourite GUI utilities.
+It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux on Android.

-`nnn` works with your DE and favourite GUI utilities, has a unique _navigate-as-you-type_ mode with auto-select, disk usage analyzer mode, bookmarks, contexts, application launcher, familiar navigation shortcuts, shell spawning, quick notes and much more.

-Have as many scripts as you want!
-View file and directory diffs in vimdiff, integrate utilities like sxiv (to cycle through images in directory) or fzy (to fuzzy search in subtree) with [available scripts](https://github.com/jarun/nnn/tree/master/user-scripts) (or your own), transfer selected files using lftp or use it as a (neo)vim plugin.
-Refer to the wiki page [hacking `nnn`](https://github.com/jarun/nnn/wiki/hacking-nnn) for more such use cases.
+Have as many scripts as you want to extend the power of `nnn`!
+Pick from the [scripts repository](https://github.com/jarun/nnn/tree/master/user-scripts) or add your own.

-[Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions.
+[Quickstart](#quickstart) and see how `nnn` simplifies long desktop sessions.
+When you are ready for more, start [hacking `nnn`](https://github.com/jarun/nnn/wiki/hacking-nnn).

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*